Saif Ghobash: Death

 On 25 October 1977, Ghobash was shot and killed at Abu Dhabi International Airport by a Palestinian gunman who lived in Syria, apparently in error.
 A article in The New York Times quoted the Syrian Foreign Minister, Abdul Halim Khaddam, the intended target, as saying about the other gunmen that “they came from Baghdad”.
-Syria and Iraq were involved in constant tentions due to differences regarding the Baath Socialist Party.
+At the time, Syria and Iraq were involved in constant tensions due to differences regarding the Ba'ath Socialist Party.

 Legacy

 A hospital in Ras Al Khaimah and a road in Abu Dhabi are named after Saif Ghobash.

 The Saif Ghobash–Banipal Prize for Arabic Literary Translation, also known as The Banipal Prize, is an annual prize awarded to a translator (or translators) for the published English translation of a full-length literary work in the Arabic language.
 The prize was inaugurated in 2006 by the literary magazine Banipal which promotes the diffusion of contemporary Arabic literature through English translations and the Banipal Trust for Arab Literature.
 It is administered by the Society of Authors in the UK (which runs a number of similar literary translation prizes), and the prize money is sponsored by Omar Saif Ghobash and his family in memory of Ghobash's late father Saif Ghobash.